 Advice on starting a group

-Different people will bring different skills, so you can share tasks between you.
-If you are going to apply for grant funding or become a formal non-profit organisation you normally need to have 3 unrelated people running your group.
+Different people bring different skills, so you can share responsibilities between you.
+If you plan to apply for funding or become a formal non-profit organisation, you will usually need at least three unrelated people involved in running the group.

 You might be able to do what you want to do as an informal activity with little paperwork.
 However if you intend to apply for grant funding, open a group bank account or start contracts, you usually will need to make the group formal.